7 Signs of an Underactive Thyroid

 One of the classic symptoms of hypothyroidism is depression (12).
 Many physicians will diagnose and treat depression without ever considering the thyroid.
 Others will experience insomnia and be treated with medications for that without any focus on testing the thyroid.

-There is a strong link in the literature between hypothyroidism and dementia.
+There is a strong link in the literature between underactive thyroid and dementia.
 Hypothyroidism causes lowered levels of acetylcholine production which leads to forgetfulness and often constipation.
 Correcting the cause of the thyroid imbalance can and should be addressed in these cases.